sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-1.md

 ## Task 8: Conclusions & Summaries

-In conclusion, this module covered the following:
+In conclusion, this room covered the following:
 * Understanding why Linux is so commonplace today
 * Interacting with your first-ever Linux machine!
 * Ran some of the most fundamental commands